Support For Title I Math

 Exemplars material places great emphasis on process standards.
 By focusing on mathematical problem solving and communication, teachers are able to look more closely at what Title I students' work demonstrates about their mathematical understanding.

-Exemplars annotated anchor papers and student rubrics provide students with a concrete understanding of what work meets the standard and why, facilitating peer- and self-assessment.
+Exemplars anchor papers and student rubrics provide learners with a concrete understanding of what work meets the standard and why, facilitating peer- and self-assessment.
 These tools also assist Title I teachers in identifying student's specific strengths and weaknesses in problems solving.
 Exemplars enables teachers to help students reach higher levels of thinking and gain greater understanding.